Quantitative Bounds for Sorting-Based Permutation-Invariant Embeddings: Lipschitz Distortion Bounds

-\paragraph{Third Construction: Matrices with Independent Columns Uniformly Sampled from the Unit Sphere} \cite[Lemma~23]{Cahill2024GroupInvariant} shows that random matrices $\bfA \in \bbR^{\ncolumns \times \ntemplates}$ whose columns are independently drawn from the uniform distribution on the unit sphere $S^{d-1}$ also satisfy equation~\eqref{eq:projectiveuniformity} with high probability.
+\paragraph{Third Construction: Matrices whose Columns are Uniformly Sampled from the Unit Sphere} \cite[Lemma~23]{Cahill2024GroupInvariant} shows that random matrices $\bfA \in \bbR^{\ncolumns \times \ntemplates}$ whose columns are independently drawn from the uniform distribution on the unit sphere $S^{d-1}$ also satisfy equation~\eqref{eq:projectiveuniformity} with high probability.
 Combining this with Theorem~\ref{thm:biLipschitzblueprint} in a carbon copy of the proof above yields the following result.